Voluntary Sequestration – Frequently Asked Questions

 - The insolvent exceeded his assets after the disposition;

 - The disposition prejudiced the creditor who has received this benefit;

 - The insolvent had the intention of preferring one creditor above the other;

 If all the above elements are present, then the disposition can be set aside irrespective of how long ago the disposition was made.

-Should the trustee proof that there was a voidable disposition, the disposition becomes nil and void.
+Should the trustee proof that there was avoidable disposition, the disposition becomes nil and void.
 Section 29 envisages a proper pro rata division of the assets of the insolvent amongst his creditors.
-In essence a disposition of Section 29 differs from a disposition in terms of Section 26 in that the disposition under Section 29 has been made to one of the insolvent’s creditors, whereas a disposition under Section 26 has been made to someone who was not a creditor of the insolvent.
-If a trustee wishes to succeed in setting aside such a disposition, he must proof the following:
+In essence, a disposition of Section 29 differs from a disposition in terms of Section 26 in that the disposition under Section 29 has been made to one of the insolvent’s creditors, whereas a disposition under Section 26 has been made to someone who was not a creditor of the insolvent.
+If a trustee wishes to succeed in setting aside such a disposition, he must prove the following: